datawire/ambassador-docs/docs/emissary/pre-release/topics/running/resolvers.md

 ### The Kubernetes service resolver

 The Kubernetes Service Resolver configures $productName$ to use Kubernetes services.
 If no resolver is specified, this behavior is the default.
-When this resolver is used, the `service.namespace` value from a `Mapping` is handed to the Kubernetes cluster's DNS resolver to determine where requests are sent.
+When this resolver is used, the `service.namespace` value from an `AmbassadorMapping` is handed to the Kubernetes cluster's DNS resolver to determine where requests are sent.

 ```yaml
 ---